Semantic Image Synthesis via Diffusion Models: Introduction

 Furthermore, diffusion model are inherently capable of generating diverse results.
 The sampling strategy plays an important role in balancing quality and diversity of the generated results.
 The na\"ive sampling procedure can generate images that demonstrate high diversity but lack the realism and strong correspondence with semantic label maps.
 Inspired by~\cite{ho2021classifier}, we adopt the classifier-free guidance strategy to boost image fidelity and semantic correspondence.
 Specifically, we fine-tune the pre-trained diffusion model by randomly removing the semantic mask input.
 Then the sampling strategy is processed based on both the predictions from diffusion model with and without semantic mask.
 By interpolating the scores from these two situations, the sampling results achieve a higher fidelity and stronger correlation with the semantic mask input.

 To demonstrate the superiority of our framework, we conduct experiments on four benchmark datasets, \emph{i.e.}, Cityscapes, ADE20K, CelebAMask-HQ and COCO-Stuff.
 Both quantitative and qualitative results validates that our framework can generate both high-fidelity and diverse results, achieving superior performance compared with previous methods.
-Some example results are shown in Figure~\ref{fig:teaser}.

 Overall, the contributions are summarized as follows: \begin{itemize} \item We propose a novel framework called \textbf{Semantic Diffusion Model} based on DDPMs, for high-fidelity and diverse semantic image synthesis. \item We find the network structure of current conditional diffusion models show limitation in handling the noisy input and semantic masks.
 We propose a new structure to handle noisy input and semantic mask separately and precisely. \item To achieve better sampling results in diffusion process, we introduce the classifier-free guidance, which yields significantly higher quality and semantic input correlated results. \item Extensive experiments on four benchmark datasets demonstrate the effectiveness of the proposed framework, achieving new state-of-the-art performance on generation fidelity (FID) and diversity (LPIPS). \end{itemize}